alex-alra-arteaga/stratify-eth-london/README.md

 ## Optimize Your Yield with Our Strategy/Vault on Gnosis

-Forget holding pseudo fiat like EUR or GBP.
+Forget holding pseudo fiat like EURe or GBPe.
 We've developed a strategy/vault that embraces the three highest-yield tokens available on Gnosis, providing you with an innovative approach to maximize your assets' growth:

 - **Rocket Pool (rETH):** Access high yields with Rocket Pool's rETH on Gnosis at `0x2F0E755Efe6b58238A67DB420Ff3513Ec1fb31eF`.
 - **Savings DAI (sDAI):** Benefit from Savings DAI's consistent returns on Gnosis at `0xaf204776c7245bF4147c2612BF6e5972Ee483701`.